realreal07/Grow-A-Garden-Macro/README.md

 - make sure you have at least 3 items in your hotbar (there is a reason for this but its stupid so just do it)
 - set your roblox camera mode to the following --> default(classic)
 - turn on ui navigation in roblox settings
+- make sure you dont have carrot seed or watering can selected in the shops (like dont have them so that you can see their buy button)

 To setup webhook and pings:
 - search up how to make a webhook and once you get your url just paste it into the texbox in the macro and click save